seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 Ordering Results
 ----------------

 Because our data types are dynamic, we don't create a physical database column for each data type - that would be ridiculous.
-But, we do cache one attribute of your choosing to order pages of a particular page type.
-This is accomplished on the page type's form.
+But, we do cache one attribute of your choosing to order pages of a particular template.
+This is accomplished on the template's form.

 These are stored as a `string` type, so it may not be a super fast query, but it will work.

 > Remember, we're trying to solve for the problem of creating simple, unique sites quickly without duplicating effort.
-So, complex queries are not a forte of sapwood (yet).
+So, complex queries are not a forte of Sapwood (yet).

 There are two scope helpers for ordering pages, and all they do is specify the direction by which to order the results.